Oral & Maxillofacial FAQs

 Sutures (stitches): Do not lift your lip or play with your wounds.
 Dissolving sutures usually fall out between 5-10 days after the surgery.
-If you’re stitches need to be removed we will let you know and arrange a post-op appointment for this
+If your stitches require removal, we will let you know and arrange a post-operative appointment for you.

-Dry socket & Infection: If you are concerned that you are not making the post-operative progress you expected you may have a dry socket or infection.
-Dry socket usually occurs 3-5 days after the removal of teeth.
+Dry socket & Infection: If you are concerned that you are not making the post-operative progress you expected, you may have a dry socket or infection.
+A dry socket usually occurs 3-5 days after the removal of teeth.
 You may notice a marked increase in pain and a bad taste from the socket.
-You may have infection if your swelling seems to be worsening 3-4 days after the procedure, your mouth opening is worsening and you feel unwell.
-In both instances it is important to make contact with the practice and we will arrange to see you.
+You may have infection if your swelling seems to be worsening 3-4 days after the procedure.
+Your mouth opening is worsening and you feel unwell.
+In both instances, it is important to make contact with the practice and we will arrange to see you.

 When can I resume sports or physical activity?

 It is essential that you allow yourself adequate rest time after having an oral surgery procedure.
-This is give your body time to heal and recover.
+This is to allow your body time to heal and recover.
 Returning to physical activity too soon could compromise your recovery.
-Depending on what procedure you’ve had we advise returning to sports or physical activity anywhere between 5-7 days depending on the surgery.
+Depending on what procedure you’ve had, we advise returning to sports or physical activity anywhere after 5-7 days (depending on the surgery).

 What is the expected recovery time?

 Recovery time varies depending on the procedure.
-For patients under going wisdom tooth/teeth extractions we advised 3-5 days for recovery.
+For patients undergoing wisdom tooth/teeth extractions, we advise 3-5 days for recovery.
 For minor surgeries you may only require 1-2 days recovery.

-A guidline of your recovery time will be advised at your consultation.
+A guideline of your recovery time will be advised at your consultation.